 Choose from a Full English or Continental breakfast buffet, or even one of our cooked fresh to order speciality breakfast items, to get a great start to your day.
 Bath is a wonderful place to discover by bike as you see so much more.
 Dependent on your time and ability, there are three leisure routes into the surrounding countryside that range from 12.5 to 17.5 miles, or two much shorter city centre routes that still offer plenty of sights.
 For more information, maps and videos click here.

 Park your bike up, all the main attractions are in walking distance and visit the Roman Baths and The Pump Room.
 To get the most out of one of the best-preserved Roman remains in the world, listen to one of the audio guides as you go around.
-Use of the headsets is included in the admission charge, as is a glass of supposedly health-giving spa water, which I would advise against!
-Instead pop over to North Parade Passage for a cup of tea and a famous Bath Bun at Sally Lunn’s tearoom, I always opt for the Welsh Rarebit.
+Use of the headsets is included in the admission charge, as is a glass of supposedly health-giving spa water, which we would advise against!
+Instead pop over to North Parade Passage for a cup of tea and a famous Bath Bun at Sally Lunn’s tearoom, try the Welsh Rarebit!
 After all that exploring, relax away any aches or pains at the state-of-the-art Thermae Bath Spa.
 With some of the UK’s warmest geothermal springs, it offers a wide range of treatments and stunning views across Bath from its spectacular rooftop pool.

 After a busy day, the elegant Conservatory Bar is the place to relax with a perfectly chilled drink and dinner – weather permitting you can also enjoy al fresco service on the terrace.